lankydan/corda-services-multi-threading-flows/README.md

-# Corda Services
+# Asynchronous Flow invocations with a Corda Service

-This project focuses on using a Corda service inside of a Flow.
+This project focuses initiating a new Flow from inside a Corda Service.
 The blog post written with this code contains extra information that the code does not contain.

 # Structure: